Multilateral Trading Facility (MTF)

 Tradeweb has operated its FCA-regulated multilateral trading facility (MTF) since 2007.

+MiFID II expanded the MiFID regime for MTFs, which is now more aligned to those of regulated markets (RMs).
 For all trades conducted on our platform, Tradeweb satisfies the relevant MiFID II and MiFIR pre- and post-trade reporting obligations; for non-MiFID firms, we perform regulatory transaction reporting and offer an APA reporting service for trades executed off-venue.

 MiFID II and MiFIR generally apply to transactions in financial instruments across asset classes and formats concluded on venue or over-the-counter (OTC).
 The requirements directly apply to relevant firms in the European Economic Area and EU regulated trading venues such as the Tradeweb Europe MTF.

 The Tradeweb MTF is ‘passported’ under MiFID II and is available throughout the European Economic Area (EEA).

 Tradeweb continues to help clients adhere to MiFID II requirements; our solutions encompass all pre-trade, execution and post-trade obligations.

 Learn more about our full suite of MiFID II solutions here.

 For more information, please contact your Tradeweb representative or email email@example.com.